Fortis College-Columbus

 What is Fortis College-Columbus's ranking?

-Fortis College-Columbus ranks among the top 20% of community college in Ohio for: Diversity in US community colleges, Average community college minority breakdown, Percent of students receiving financial aid and Least debt for graduating students.
+Fortis College-Columbus ranks among the top 20% of community college in Ohio for: Diversity in US community colleges, Average community college minority breakdown and Percent of students receiving financial aid.

 Recent Articles